-The mayoral Manx has served Talkeetna, which is home to fewer than 900 people, since July 18, 1997 when he was still just a kitten.
+We were some of the last Talkeetna tourists to do so, as Stubbs passed away recently at the age of 20.
+The mayoral Manx had served Talkeetna, which is home to fewer than 900 people, since July 18, 1997 when he was just a kitten.

 It’s rumored that Stubbs was elected mayor following a write-in campaign by voters who opposed the human candidates.
 However, Talkeetna has no actual mayor and no election — the town is run by a community council.

-Stubbs conducts his unofficial mayoral business from Nagley's General Store, where he can often be found sleeping in a basket or sipping his favorite cocktail: water with a catnip garnish.
+Stubbs conducted his unofficial mayoral business from Nagley's Store, where he often was found sleeping in a basket or sipping his favorite cocktail: water with a catnip garnish.

 On the day we met, Stubbs was doing the rounds in and around the store, greeting his constituents, as well as tourists who were in town for Memorial Day weekend.